Júnior Assunção

-Cleuder Ferreira Assunção Júnior (born 24 June 1981), known as simply Júnior Assunção, is a Brazilian mixed martial artist currently competing in the Lightweight division.
+Cleuder Ferreira Assunção Júnior (born 24 June 1981), known as simply Júnior Assunção, is a Brazilian mixed martial artist who formerly competed in the Lightweight division.
 A professional competitor since 2004, he has competed for the UFC, the Xtreme Fighting Championships, and King of the Cage.

 Biography

 Originally from Northeastern Brazil, Junior grew up in Miami, and now resides in Atlanta.
 He is also the older brother of Raphael Assunção and Freddy Assunção who also fight as mixed martial artists.